Ripponlea

 Ripponlea is an inner suburb in Melbourne, Victoria, Australia, 7 km south-east of Melbourne's Central Business District, located within the City of Port Phillip local government area.
 Ripponlea recorded a population of 1,532 at the 2021 census.

 Named after the adjoining Rippon Lea Estate, Ripponlea is centred on the intersection of Glen Eira Road and Hotham Street.
 In terms of its cadastral division, Ripponlea is in the Parish of Prahran, within the County of Bourke.

 Boundaries

-Ripponlea is known for its triangle shape, being bounded by Nepean Highway to the east, Hotham Street to the west and Glen Eira Road to the north.
+Ripponlea is known for its triangle shape, being bounded by Nepean Highway to the west, Hotham Street to the east and Glen Eira Road to the north.
 However, its official northern boundaries actually follow Albion Street and Oak Grove.

 History

 The suburb is named after the Rippon Lea Estate.
 After the death of Frederick Sargood in 1903, the estate's original owner, some of his property was subdivided to form the current suburb of Ripponlea.

 Quat Quatta is another historic building, being built in 1890 and is now a popular place for weddings.

 The Australian Broadcasting Corporation's Ripponlea television studios were built in 1954 on land compulsorily acquired from the Rippon Lea Estate, by the Victorian State Government.
 The studios closed in 2017.